-The imbalanced classes ratio (``\emph{line}'' / ``\emph{no-line}'') caused convergence issues since the loss could be easily reduced by predicting only the most frequent class (``\emph{no-line}'').
-We worked around this problem by re-balancing the patch dataset with weighted sampling for each batch.
+The imbalanced class ratio (``\emph{line}'' / ``\emph{no-line}'') caused convergence issues, since the loss could be easily reduced by predicting only the most frequent class (``\emph{no-line}'').
+We worked around this problem by re-balancing the patch dataset using weighted sampling for each batch.

-The meta-parameters presented in Table~\ref{tab:model-parameter} have been selected by grid search and informed guess.
-It is likely that these meta-parameters could be optimized and fine-tuned to improve the accuracy, accelerate the training and reduce the number of free parameters.
-However, the scope of this study is to demonstrate the feasibility of the autotuning procedure and the benefit of using model uncertainty, not to achieve the best possible performance.
+The meta-parameters presented in Table~\ref{tab:model-parameter} were selected based on a grid search and informed guesses.
+It is likely that these meta-parameters could be optimized and fine-tuned to improve the accuracy, accelerate the training, and reduce the number of free parameters.
+However, the scope of this study is to demonstrate the feasibility of the autotuning procedure and the benefits of using model uncertainty, not to achieve the best possible performance.